 The first draft usually is a delight for the analyst, but also it usually is very rough.
 All of its defects can only be corrected by reworking the draft.
 As we said, its aim was to capture the conceptualization and integration of the theory.
-Like memos, it was not to be burdened or blocked by the requirements of prefect English.
-Until an analyst is an accomplished writer, one half or more of his creativity typically occurs in reworking his initial draft.
+Like memos, it was not to be burdened or blocked by the requirements of perfect English.
+Until an analyst is an accomplished writer, one half or more if his creativity typically occurs in reworking his initial draft.

 This reworking may take many trips through the work, as the analyst solves a problem at a time.
 Taking on too many problems at once may prevent doing a good job for each.
 Writing is a division of labor process, requiring different jobs of English, conceptual and scholarly editing.
 Needless to say, a general property of the reworking is that as each problem is corrected, the chances are that it is likely to reveal still other previously unnoticed problems and possibilities.
-This phenomenon does saturate however, or in the alternative the analyst will settle for less than perfection out of exhaustion and growing personal saturation.
+This phenomenon does saturate however, or in the alternative, the analyst will settle for less than perfection out of exhaustion and growing personal saturation.

 There are many standard problems for which to rework the initial draft.
-They can be seen on two dimensions English and professional (conceptual and scholarly) editing.
-The latter includes weeding out needless redundancy, clarifications or confused or mixed analysis, trimming and adding illustrations, footnoting, integrating, reintegrating, weeding out unit focus and conceptual style and other needs or sections and subsections.
+They can be seen on two dimensions: English and professional (conceptual and scholarly) editing.
+The latter includes weeding out unit focus and conceptual style and other needs of sections and subsections.
 We shall discuss professional editing here with respect to conceptualization and scholarship.
 English editing can be hired or drafted from among friends.

-A basic reworking tactic for conceptualization is "flipflopping" paragraphs that is making the theoretical statement come first.
-Most of us, but beginning writers in particular, often write paragraphs that start with the description and work up to the concept and general hypothesis in the last sentence.
+A basic reworking tactic for conceptualization is "flip-flopping" paragraphs; that is, making the theoretical statement come first.
+Most of us, but beginning writers in particular, often write paragraphs that start with description and work up to the concept and general hypothesis in the last sentence.
 This comes naturally and also comes from the constant generating that goes on.
 For it to be completely a conceptual writing and to bring the conceptualization into relief, what is necessary is to put the last sentence first.
-Or, "flip-flop" that paragraph by starting with the concept and then illustrating it through it originally grew in reverse.
-Then the concept is imaged, "out front", emphasized and usable in carry-forwards.
+Or "flip-flop" the paragraph by starting with the concept and then illustrating it as though it originally grew in reverse.
+Then the concept is imagined, "out front," emphasized and usable in carry-forwards.
 The description is trimmed to fit the need of illustrating.
-The same applies to concepts buried within paragraph if they are the main idea of it.
+The same applies to concepts buried within the paragraph if they are the main idea of it.

-The carry-forward notion of concepts and the cumulative build-up of the theory are crucial in reworking.
+The carry-forward notion of concepts and the cumulative build-up of the theory care crucial in reworking.
 To let a concept drop may indicate its lack of relevance.
 And to not have sections and chapters tied together with theoretical meaning and development is to undercut grounded theory.
 All methods we have detailed previously to this, especially sorting, have set the writing up for an integrative build-up and the use of relevant concepts.
-During the reworking, the analyst makes sure these two facets or theory generation are there.
+During reworking, the analyst makes sure these two facets of theory generation are there.